Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Let me preface the rest of my comments by first making clear that Alfama is gorgeous, historic, and iconic.
 You can’t help from taking out your camera when wandering around the area, and whether you’re snapping shots of the river views or of the pastel-colored buildings, this is Lisbon’s most picturesque neighborhood.

-Now, those downsides shouldn’t necessarily dissuade you from staying here.
+Now, these downsides shouldn’t necessarily dissuade you from staying here.
 The neighborhood is beautiful, and getting lost in the labyrinth of narrow streets is a delight.
 Forget directions; just walk aimlessly and admire your surroundings.

 Alfama is a perfectly nice choice is you want to stay somewhere charming, picturesque, and romantic so long as you’re ok with the fact that it will feel very touristy.